UE2020/bufro/README.md

 # bufro
-A vector graphics renderer using OpenGL with a Rust &amp; C++ API.
+A vector graphics renderer using OpenGL with a Rust &amp; C API.

 A Rust example can be found in src/main.rs (using glutin).
-A C++ example can be found in c_examples/quickstart/main.cpp (using glfw).
+A C example can be found in c_examples/quickstart/main.cpp (using glfw).

-# Roadmap
+## Roadmap

 Mostly unfinished